squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == What is Squid? ==
 Squid is a high-performance proxy caching server for web clients, supporting FTP, gopher, and HTTP data objects.
 Squid handles all requests in a single, non-blocking, I/O-driven process over IPv4 or IPv6.

-Squid keeps meta data and especially hot objects cached in RAM, caches DNS lookups, supports non-blocking DNS lookups, and implements negative caching of failed requests.
+Squid keeps meta data and especially hot objects and DNS entries cached in RAM, and implements negative caching of failed requests.

 Squid supports SSL, extensive access controls, and full request logging.
 By using the lightweight Internet Cache Protocol, Squid caches can be arranged in a hierarchy or mesh for additional bandwidth savings.